emmanuel-a-g/nextjs-blog/posts/exponent.md

 Expwnent can be found **[here](http://expwnent.com).**.

 Expwnent is a web application for tournament organizers and players to meet and engage in epic battle with the game of their choice.
-Click HERE to make your first tournament!
+Click above to make your first tournament!

+My Contribution: Bracket Tournament Developer & Implementation of API & Deployment to AWS!

-This application was built with pride by a team of eight full stack software engineers from the Hack Reactor Austin campus, 51st Cohort (HRATX51).
+This application was built with pride by a team of eight full stack software engineers from HRATX51.

 Some of the technologies used for this application are:
 * Frontend: React, React-Router, Material UI, Formik